Academic Truth Distortion

 Richard Parncutt, 2015, revised 2017

 But universities and their representatives - the intellectuals, the academics - also have a remarkable tendency to generate statements that are intentionally not quite true.
 This is not quite lying, but it is not quite the truth, either.
+I will call this truth distortion.
+When others believe them and pass the information on, either intentionally or otherwise, we have misinformation.
+The consequences can be devastating, even if the misinformation is later corrected -- because in that case people tend to remember both versions, the old and the new, and the confusion continues.

 Truth distortion is everywhere, it seems.
 It infects not only institutions (politics, religion, business) but also our everyday life and relationships.
 If anyone has any doubt about the relevance of issues surrounding truth telling versus truth distortion in modern life, just read about today's most famous whistleblowers, Julian Assange, Edward Snowden and Bradley Manning, and what happened to them (link).